vatsal121/datingSitePHP/README.md

 			Date of Birth: 05/12/1995
 			Image: url
 			Gender: male

+	- 5) When a user selects an image, a preview will be shown of the image to the user.

 - Login Page :
 	- 1) This Page has a form with validation
 	- 2) If user enter wrong password then it will show an error
 	- 3) Successful Email id and Password will give access to the website

 	      Example:
 		  Email-Id : testing@gmail.com
 		  Password: test